Difference Between Budget vs Forecast

 Meaning | Quantitative business plan prepared by management for a future period | Estimate of future trends based on historical data |

-Quantifies | What management wants the company to achieve during the specified period | What the company will achieve during the specified period |
+Quantifies | What management wants the company to achieve during the specified period | What will the company achieve during the specified period |

-Time horizon | Usually done for short-term, maximum one accounting period | Usually done for long-term spanning several years |
+Time horizon | Usually done for a short-term, maximum of one accounting period | Usually done for a long time spanning several years |

-Flexibility | Comparatively static, statement updated less frequently to stay connected with prevailing market conditions | Comparatively more flexible, revised multiple times to incorporate real-time data |
+Flexibility | Comparatively static statements are updated less frequently to stay connected with prevailing market conditions. | Comparatively more flexible, revised multiple times to incorporate real-time data |

-Application | Serves as a control tool for managing operational performance in the short-term | Serves as input for preparing budgets and help management in developing the company’s long-term strategic plan |
+Application | Serves as a control tool for managing operational performance in the short-term | Serves as input for preparing budgets and helps management in developing the company’s long-term strategic plan |

-Recommended Article
+Recommended Articles